mesax1/juanpml/src/content/post/problem-first-approach.md

 draft: false
 ---

-In the fast-moving realm of Machine Learning (ML), Generative AI (GenAI), and Retrieval-Augmented Generation (RAG), it can be tempting to jump straight into sophisticated models or cutting-edge toolkits.
+In the fast-moving field of Machine Learning (ML), Generative AI (GenAI), and Retrieval-Augmented Generation (RAG), it can be tempting to jump straight into sophisticated models or cutting-edge toolkits.
 Yet the most critical first step is often overlooked: **clearly defining the business problem you aim to solve.** By taking a problem-first approach, you ensure that your AI initiatives address genuine needs, align with customer expectations, and deliver measurable value.
 In this article, you'll discover how to pinpoint tasks that benefit from automation or augmentation, assess feasibility and business impact, and ultimately implement AI solutions that boost your organization's performance.

 ## Why Problem-First Thinking Matters